rocky-linux/documentation/docs/guides/automation/olivetin.md

 ## Installing OliveTin

 OliveTin includes pre-built RPMs.
 Just download the latest release here for your architecture, and install it.
-If you're following this guide on a workstation with a graphical desktop, just download the file and double click on it in your file manager of choice.
+If you're following this guide on a workstation with a graphical desktop, just download the file and double-click on it in your file manager of choice.

-If you're installing this app on a server, then you can download it on your work machine and upload it via SSH/SCP/SFTP, or do the thing some people say not to do, and download it with `wget`.
+If you are installing this app on a server, then you can download it on your work machine and upload it by way of SSH/SCP/SFTP, or do the thing some people say not to do, and download it with `wget`.

-e.g.
+For example:

 ```bash
 wget https://github.com/OliveTin/OliveTin/releases/download/2022-04-07/OliveTin_2022-04-07_linux_amd64.rpm